NEW BEGINNING FOR EASTER

 THE FRANKFURTER BRETT IS BACK.

-The Frankfurter Brett was missing for almost a whole year.
+The Frankfurter Brett was gone for almost a whole year.

 Now it’s back.